 Botswana has long had a vibrant oral tradition with people passing along stories from generation to generation.
 Reading is not a common way to pass time.
 Gradually, as our students are gaining access to books in our new libraries, they are beginning to like to read more and enjoying the stories.
 We learn to read in Setswana, then add English during our third year of school.
 To pass the exams to get into secondary school, we must be fluent in English so this is a very important skill to our students.

 Why we work with the African Library Project

 Botswana has made great strides in educational development since we gained our independence in 1966.
 However, we are still working hard to improve our primary schools.
 We desperately need books.
 When we first started working with the African Library Project in 2007, very few of our primary schools had a collection of books for students to read.
 Now, one by one, district by district, with ALP's help, we are starting and improving a library in every primary school.
-Now, over one third of our primary schools have libraries!
+Now, over half of our primary schools have libraries!
 In addition, the African Library Project is helping us to learn how to set up our libraries and manage them to continually improve their quality.
 We have learned a lot at the African Library Project Partners Summits and through ALP volunteers who have come to Botswana.

 How we work with the African Library Project

 The Kanye School District began first to work with the ALP and we started libraries in all 122 of our primary schools.
 After seeing our success, other school districts begged us to help them get libraries in their primary schools.
 We have now proudly helped all of the primary schools in three other school districts create libraries with ALP's books and are working on the fifth district.